MariRosenwald/SharkSpottingWebsite/README.md

    MONGO_DB=users
    MONGO_CLUSTER=sharkspotting.ulo0c7e.mongodb.net
    ```
-   This information can be found on the mongoDB website when clicking connect on
+   This information can be found on the mongoDB website when accepting the access invite via email

 - Start the frontend